roguesupport/FreeContributor/README.md

 ## Disclaimer

 - **Read the script** to make sure it is what you need.
-- This script needs acess to `/etc` directory of your system.
-I am not responsible for any damage or loss, always make backups.
+- I am not responsible for any damage or loss, always make backups.

 ## License